 In the series Tainted History, Nspirement focuses on stories about the fates of famous Chinese people around 1949, at a time when the Communist Party occupied China after winning the civil war.
-Before the Republic of China retreated to Taiwan, President Chiang Kai Shek took tremendous effort to rescue scholars and social elites.
+Before the Republic of China retreated to Taiwan, President Chiang Kai Shek took a tremendous effort to rescue scholars and social elites.
 We will bring you stories of those who remained in China and those who left with President Chiang.

 Chen Yinke (陳寅恪) understands Marxism

-Known at Tsinghua University, the Chinese equivalent of MIT, as one of the “Big Three” and honored as “Professor of Professors,” Chen Yinke was not only gifted with technical knowledge, but also fluent in more than 20 languages.
+Known at Tsinghua University, the Chinese equivalent of MIT, as one of the “Big Three” and honored as “Professor of Professors,” Chen Yinke was not only gifted with technical knowledge, but he was also fluent in more than 20 languages.
 During the Second Sino-Japanese War, he once told his graduate student Shi Quan: “In fact, I am not afraid of communism or the Communist Party.
 I am only afraid of the Russians.
 When the Revolution of 1911 took place [overthrowing the Qing Dynasty and establishing the Republic of China], I was in Switzerland.
 After learning this news from the newspapers, I immediately went to the library to borrow some books [about revolutions].
 Regarding revolutions, the most important things to pay attention to are Marx and communism, which was very obvious in Europe.
 I have been to many countries in the world.
 I have been to Europe, America, and Japan.
 But I have never been to Russia.
 I have only seen exiled Russians in Europe and the United States, and I have also read many books describing the Tsar and their secret police.
 They are very powerful and cruel.
 I feel terrible.”

 In the early 1950s, Chen wrote a poem to illustrate his understanding of the harm of Marxism-Leninism.
 In his poem, he described: “Marxism-Leninism is the fictitious doctrine and corrupting system; it aims to imprison the freedom of personal life and thought.
 When the intellectuals compete to learn Marxism-Leninism, they indeed walk themselves right into the ruler’s trap.”